craigchang/craigchang.github.io/index.md

 **What do you do?**

-I've been a full-time software engineer in the Bay Area, working with companies that specialize in enterprise application software.
-Career-wise, I'm interested in anything technical, and am always exploring different sectors of the tech industry.

-**Where do you work?**

-I've been a full-time software engineer in the Bay Area, working with companies that specialize in enterprise application software.
+I am a full-time software engineer in the Bay Area working with companies that specialize in enterprise application software.
 Career-wise, I'm interested in anything technical, and am always exploring different sectors of the tech industry.

 **What school did you attend?**